godotengine/godot-docs/tutorials/rendering/hdr_output.rst

 .. note::

-    Both Windows 10 and Windows 11 support HDR output, but Windows 11 is preferred as it features better HDR calibration tools.
+    Both Windows 10 and 11 support HDR output, but only Windows 11 provides an app that can be used to configure the screen’s maximum luminance that is used by the Godot editor.

     On Linux, GNOME versions prior to 50 have a bug that prevents HDR output from working on Wayland.
 If you are using an older version of GNOME, you will need to